 - Basic numeracy (numbers and their relations, orders of magnitude, etc.) (Class X level), Data interpretation (charts, graphs, tables, data sufficiency, etc. -Class X level)

-Interpersonal skills including communication skills: What to study?
+How to learn Interpersonal skills including communication skills?

 So, it is clear from the UPSC syllabus that there is a separate topic called Interpersonal Skills.
 Let’s have a quick look at what are the interpersonal skills a person needs to have.

 Interpersonal Skills are also known by the names of soft skills or people skills.
 These are skills which you need while you deal with people, for better and healthy results.
 A master of interpersonal skills knows how to deal with different people during different situations.

 Basic Interpersonal skills can be briefed below